smfhashmi/iep_consulting/content/_index.md

 ---
 slider1:
-  span: IEP consultings
+  span: IEP Consulting BCBA
-  text: Two44 software
+  text: Join us in creating a brighter future for your child, one step at a time
   image: assets/img/slider/slider-02.jpg
   embed_youtube: https://youtu.be/yJg-Y5byMMw
 slider2: